DiRussoAndrea/Spinal_controller/README.md

 # Spinal controller
+The current git repository contains the necessary files to perform optimizations with the spinal controller.
+In order to run these files, it is necessary to the SCONE version found in https://gitlab.com/simgait/SCONE.git.
+The solutions contained in this repository have been obtained with Ubuntu 18.04.

+## Repository content
 SCONE scenario scripts containing experiments carried using the spinal controller.

 **spinal_controller_main.scone**: optimied gait using the spinal controller